top of page

 Monarch Conservation Program

-Right now we are in the process of securing land and implementing pollinator habitats.
-We are working with private landowners, local businesses, the community, the youth, as well as advocating for the public to take part themselves in this effort.
-This program is protecting and conserving the near threatened monarch butterfly with hands-on volunteer workdays and education.
-We have a things like a free seed program, articles and content to get folks started.
+We are working with private landowners, local businesses & organizations, the community, as well as advocating for the public to take part themselves in this effort.
+This program is conserving the near threatened monarch butterfly and supporting all pollinators with hands-on volunteer workdays and education.
+We are also engaged in soil restoration and educational projects.

 Other Methods of Reach & Initiatives